 Every August the city hosts the Buenos Aires Tango Festival, a nine-day carnival of events, including shows, exhibitions, free classes, milongas and concerts at a variety of venues.
 It is followed by the prestigious World Tango Championships later in the month.

 When duty calls for MICE

 Buenos Aires also offers an abundance of MICE facilities suitable for events of all shapes and sizes: Three exhibition centres with a total surface of more than 150.000 s.qm and state-of-the-art technical services and 4- and 5-star hotels with 500+ halls and individual capacities for up to 2,400 persons.
 Unconventional spaces making unusual venues – like former factories, soccer stadiums, restaurants, theatres, cultural centres and even some hangars inside the Aeroparque Metropolitano regional airport, complement classical alternatives.
-Not to be omitted: the large number of sensational cafés and bars catering for the leisure side to business, 74 in total.
+Not to be omitted: the large number of sensational cafés and bars catering for the leisure side to business, more than 70 in total.

 Copyright for all photos: ©INPROTUR.